iluwatar/java-design-patterns/monitor/README.md

 ---
-title: "Monitor Design Pattern in Java: Synchronization & Thread Safety"
+title: "Monitor Pattern in Java: Implementing Robust Locking Mechanisms with Monitors"
+shortTitle: Monitor
 description: "Learn how the Monitor design pattern in Java ensures thread safety and synchronization.
 Explore examples, applicability, and benefits of using monitors in concurrent programming."
 category: Concurrency
 language: en